 Can I use a fire hydrant?

 Fire hydrants can be used only after a set of strict criteria is met.
-A day-tag must be purchased or a hydrant meter can be rented from Public Works (located at City Hall, 1001 Schroeder Creek Blvd.).
+A hydrant meter can be rented from Public Works (located at City Hall, 1001 Schroeder Creek Blvd.).
 All hydrant users must provide current back-flow inspection report or details of an air-gap.
 Hydrant usage sites are subject to inspection and violators will be ticketed and fined.
 Any suspicious connections to a fire hydrant should be reported to Public Works immediately.

-The City of Wentzville Water Dept. dug up my property to make an emergency repair.
-When will it be repaired?
+The City of Wentzville Water Dept. made an emergency repair on my property.
+When will my yard be restored?

 Where does our water come from and what is the fluoride level?